maytees/tammr/README.md

 import "./path/to/file.tmr" as marker   // content in "" is a path, marker is an identifier

-doSomething()     // Function in the marker file varInMarker = 50 // Variable in the marker file
+doSomething()     // Function in the marker file let varInMarker = 50 // Variable in the marker file

 OR